NGabry/MetaPlex/README.md

 ### Output

-Remultiplexing will produce a single gzipped fastq containing all sequences where both a forward and reverse barcode were found.
+Remultiplexing produces a single gzipped fastq containing all sequences where both a forward and reverse barcode were found.

 This format allows for immediate importing as a QIIME2 artifact of type ['MultiplexedSingleEndBarcodeInSequence']